10 Steps to Declutter Your Kitchen

 Even with your clutter bin, you are bound to end up with some clutter on your kitchen countertops.
 Combat this by clearing off your countertops before bed.
 This will allow you to start fresh every single day.
 Plus, getting into the habit of doing this before bed will turn into an easy routine.

-3. Invest in a mail organizer
+3. Invest in a mail organizer for the kitchen counter

 4. Organize your junk drawer